pneyrinck/corecontrol/README.md

 ###### Legacy OSC And MIDI Modules

-Many people use Open Sound Control (OSC) for control messaging on a network.
-Despite its limitations, OSC is simple and useful.
+Open Sound Control (OSC) is popular for control messaging on a network because it is simple.
 Core Control fully supports OSC messaging using OSC modules.
-It also ssupports MIDI messaging using MIDI modules.
+MIDI is a popular protocol for messaging music performance and control  messsages.
+Core Control supports MIDI messaging using MIDI modules.

 Here is a simple C++ example to send OSC messages with Core Control:
 ```